Limitations of Tomatoes in Pots

-I have tomatoes in pots and I’m about to plant them out in the garden.
-They appear to have a ‘creep’ on the leaves.
+I have tomatoes in pots and want to plant them out in the garden.
+They have a ‘creep’ on the leaves.
 I’ve added fertiliser and regularly watered.
-Soapy water works for a couple of days but needs constant application - can you help?
+Soapy water works temporarily, but needs constant application - can you help?

 From your description, it sounds like the tomato plants require planting into the garden immediately, or are in desperate need of repotting into larger containers.

 While they are fairly robust plants to grow in the home garden, tomato plants are quite particular about soil conditions.
 When planting in containers, plants like rapidly growing tomatoes quickly exhaust the growing medium of its available nutrients, leading to a yellowing of leaves and stems which make them more vulnerable to attacks from insects and disease.